DeDogeGod/rubberDEL/README.md

   - Look Kool
   - Easy as 1 Enter Enter!
   - Constant Updated!

 # New Features!
 10/26/17

    - Unmount your USB directly from the software
    - A little faster
    - Auto Installer
+   -Better Manual Installer
+   -Fixed password issues
+   -more stable (exept for the auto installer)

 ##### New Features!
 10/5/17(old)